openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 to request the presentation of Verifiable Credentials.
 The API itself does not define a Credential exchange protocol but can be used with multiple protocols.
 The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web origin of the Verifier to the End-User's chosen Wallet.

-The design of this OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
-It also defines the OpenID4VP request parameter that MAY be used with the W3C Digital Credentials API.
+This OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
+It also defines the OpenID4VP request parameters that MAY be used with the W3C Digital Credentials API.

 The Digital Credentials API offers several advantages for implementers of both Verifiers and Wallets.

-Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom schemes.
-The user agent and app platform will only invoke a Wallet if the user confirms the request based on contextual information about the credential request and the requestor (verifier).
+Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom URL schemes.
+The underlying app platform will only invoke a Wallet if the user confirms the request based on contextual information about the credential request and the requestor (Verifier).

 Secondly, the user will always be returned to the initial context, typically a browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.